 Issuing a 1099 isn't difficult once you know the process.
 Only a few steps are required to get it done.
 First, make sure your information is correct.
 You'll need the names, addresses, and Social Security Numbers or Employer Identification Numbers for each contractor.
 You'll also need some blank 1099 forms.

 The ones you find online are only samples and cannot be used.
 You must order your free 1099 forms from the IRS.
 These can take several weeks to get to you, so plan ahead.
 You may also be able to purchase the official forms from a local office supply store, but this method will cost you some cash.
 Fill out the forms or utilize an online service or desktop software program.

 Don't Forget Your Form 1096

 Aside from the 1099s you send to each contractor, you'll also need to file a Form 1096.
 This sums up the totals from all your returns.
 Your 1096 and a copy of each 1099 are what you'll send to the IRS.
 Don't forget to keep a copy for records!

 Once you learn how to issue a 1099 it isn't difficult to implement.
 You do need to be meticulous and get them done though.
 The penalties for not issuing 1099s can be hefty.
 Though the chances of being audited may be lower than in past years, you want to do the job right.
 Several methods are available online or via software to help you through the process in an orderly fashion.

+Being a freelancer allows you certain liberties, but make sure you read this article on career change before making a rash decision.
 Make sure you get the required information from your contractors early in the game and send your 1099s out on time.
 As long as you follow the guidelines, the process is a piece of cake.
 While we are on the topic, check out our pay stub generator.
 It's a real time saver!